Orlando VOP Defense Attorney

 Contact our Central Florida VOP Defense Lawyer

 If you are placed on probation and you have violated your probation, or you believe you are eligible for an early termination of your probation, call criminal defense Attorney Jack Kaleita today for a free consultation!
 We are available at (866) 422-7934 or (407) 831-7800.
-You may also send us an email at email@example.com.
+You may also send us an email at firstname.lastname@example.org.
 Our law firm is committed to protecting your rights.
-We are conveniently located just off Interstate 4, in Longwood, minutes away from downtown Orlando, and easily accessible from every direction.
+We are conveniently located just off Interstate 4, in Longwood, minutes away from downtown Orlando, Longwood and easily accessible from every direction.
 We value your privacy and will keep all information confidential.